cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

   # file :
 ~~~

-The `apply_spec` provides MicroBOSH with the vCenter settings in order for it
+The `apply_spec` block provides MicroBOSH with the vCenter settings in order for it
 to deploy Cloud Foundry.
 It is different than the vCenter you are using to deploy MicroBOSH because
 MicroBOSH can deploy to a different vCenter than the one it was deployed to.